Tap on a playful twist in your garden additions with these plants and flowers that look like vaginas!

 Botanical Name: Aristolochia spp.

-The Dutchman’s Pipe flower, with its crooked texture and a central hollow, has a unique and unmistakable resemblance to the vagina.
-Its mottled green and brown coloring aids in its camouflage amidst the foliage.
-This woody vine is an easy grower as long as you provide plenty of water and don’t let the soil dry completely.
+They possess a superpower —and it is their ability to camouflage.
+Chameleon has a competition, we see!
+The mottled green and brown coloring aids in their camouflaging amidst the foliage.
+With its crooked texture and a central hollow, they have a unique and unmistakable likeness to the vagina.
+This woody vine is an easy grower as long as you water it plenty and don’t let the soil dry out completely.

 4. Poppy Plant